The Bankrate promise

 ITT Educational Services — the parent company to ITT Tech — filed for bankruptcy in 2016.
 Here’s what former students need to know about the lawsuits surrounding the school and what the latest student loan forgiveness measures are.

-Borrower defense to repayment is a federal law that allows student loan borrowers to seek loan forgiveness if a college or university misled them or engaged in other misconduct in violation of certain state laws.
-The department concluded that the school misled students about the likelihood of employment after graduation and the potential salaries that students could earn with a degree from ITT Tech.
+This news is partly made possible due to borrower defense to repayment, a federal law that allows student loan borrowers to seek loan forgiveness if a college or university misled them or engaged in other misconduct in violation of certain state laws.
+The department concluded that the school misled students about the likelihood of employment after graduation and the potential salaries students could earn with a degree from ITT Tech.

 Who will get their ITT Tech loans forgiven?